- Generally, dogs roll on their backs when they are happy and want to receive belly rubs from their humans.

-Your dog has all kinds of funny behaviors.
+My dog has all kinds of funny behaviors—I’m sure yours too.
 While most of them are worth a laugh or two, it’s not unusual to stop and wonder about why your dog acts as he or she does.
 Even something as simple as rolling on his or her back can provoke some curiosity, and learning a little more about why that behavior occurs can actually teach you a fair bit about your dog.

 It’s actually a great idea to start your research into dog behaviors by looking at something as seemingly simple as when dogs roll on their back.
-This body language is commonly thought of as a simple submissive gesture, but the truth is that things are quite a bit more complicated than many think.
-Taking some time to look into why this behavior occurs can reveal more about why your dog behaves as he or she does.
+This body language is commonly thought of as a simple submissive gesture or like waving a white flag, but as I always remind pet parents, the truth is that things are quite a bit more complicated than many think.
+Taking some time to look into a certain dog behavior through other body language clues and whatever is going on in his environment can reveal more about why your dog behaves as he or she does.

 Why Dogs Roll on Their Backs